RainbowResort/coppermine/plugins/newsletter/readme.txt

 * Add a toggle to the unsubscribe page that checks if the plugin is installed in the first place.
 If it isn't, disaply a generic message.
 * Populate subscriber stats on catlist from subscribers table instead of the
 * Add confirmation JS dialog for category deleting
+* Add a check to all files if the plugin is installed in the first place or if an ex-subscriber is accessing the link in error
+* Config changes entered during plugin install are not being taken into account